Tengku Zafrul Aziz: UMNO and BN

 Tengku Zafrul began his active political career in July 2022 when he was appointed the State Treasurer of Barisan Nasional (BN) Selangor.
 He subsequently became the State Treasurer of UMNO Selangor in April 2023, a position he held until his resignation in April 2024.

 In March 2023, he was elected as the UMNO Division Chief for Kota Raja, and in the same year, he won a seat on the UMNO Supreme Council in the 2023 United Malays National Organisation leadership election.

 On 30 May 2025, Tengku Zafrul officially resigned from UMNO, vacating his positions as Supreme Council member and Kota Raja Division Chief.
 His departure marked the end of his nearly three-decade-long affiliation with the party, having first joined UMNO in 1997.

 Transition to PKR

 Following his resignation from UMNO, Tengku Zafrul announced his intention to join the People’s Justice Party (PKR).
 He stated that the decision came after careful reflection and consultation with colleagues, including UMNO President Datuk Seri Ahmad Zahid Hamidi.
-He has since informed PKR leadership of his intent and will undergo the standard application process to become a member.
-As of his announcement, Tengku Zafrul has not yet been officially admitted into PKR.
-His membership of PKR is confirm by PKR Secretary-General Fuziah Salleh on 8 August 2025 and is a member of PKR Ampang Branch.
+He has since informed PKR leadership of his intent and went through the standard application process to become a member.
+His membership to the PKR was confirmed by PKR Secretary-General Fuziah Salleh on 8 August 2025 and he is currently a member of PKR Ampang Branch.